MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Experiments

 BERT \citep{Devlin2019BERTPO} is a bidirectional Transformer that established state-of-the-art performance on many NLP tasks.
 LegalBERT \citep{chalkidis_legal_2020} pretrains BERT on a legal corpus.
 RoBERTa \citep{Liu2019RoBERTaAR} improves on BERT, using the same architecture, but pretraining on an order of magnitude more data.
 DeBERTa \citep{He2020DeBERTaDB} improves upon RoBERTa by using a disentangled attention mechanism and more parameters.

 27.6\% of the unique deal point texts in MAUD and 50.0\% of texts across all examples are longer than 512 RoBERTa-base tokens, motivating our evaluation of BigBird-base.
 BigBird \citep{zaheer2020big} is initialized with RoBERTa and trained on longer input sequences up to 4,096 tokens using a sparse attention pattern that scales linearly with the number of input tokens.
 No deal point texts in MAUD have more than 4,096 tokens.
+For all models except BigBird we truncate texts to the first 512 tokens.